Data Science at Scale

 2. Distributed Machine Learning

-There can be two strategies for distributed machine learning:
+There are two strategies for distributed machine learning:

-1. Model Parallel: This approach is ideal where a model is quite huge and its weights can be distributed across the machines for computational purposes.
+1. Model Parallel: This approach is ideal when a model is quite huge, allowing for the distribution of its weights across the machines for computational purposes.

 2. Data Parallel: In this approach, the multiple distributed nodes have a copy of the ML model and its weights each and is useful to process a huge amount of big data with parallelism on these nodes